2020 March 18 edition

 - Take a shortcut to success by taking advantage of the group’s storehouse of management expertise.
 Learn the secrets of the “success bible.”

-- Maintain an efficient workplace by keeping the work area tidy.
-Everyone should do a little.
+- Maintain an efficient workplace by keeping your work area tidy.
+Everyone should maintain tidiness.

 Believe in our potential